 Your egg reaches the uterus.
 If you are not pregnant, your period will start.
 You will restart your cycle beginning with Day 1 of your menstrual cycle.

 It’s important to know how to take care of yourself when you are on your period.
-Check out this video by AMAZE.org to learn the basics of period hygiene.
+Check out this AMAZE video to learn the basics of period hygiene.

 Find out which organs of the female reproductive system play a part in the menstrual cycle here.